galadran/tamarin-tester/README.md

 ##Quickstart
 ###Installation
+There are binaries for x64 Ubuntu 16.04 and Mac OSX El Capitan on the release page.
+Alternatively you can build from source:

-Git Clone / Download the repo, ensure python v3.5 the corresponding pip are installed, then run the following commands
+Git Clone / Download the repo, ensure python v3.5 and pip are installed, then run the following commands

 ```
 pip3.5 install tqdm blessings pyinstaller